trombik/jekyll-site-mkrsgh.org/products/network/index.md

 Our uplink is provided by one of the best enterprise ISP, SINET.
 The fibre optic line provides <em>true</em> FTTH with symmetric bandwidth (60 Mbps for both directions, 120 Mbps in total).
-THe ISP provides responsible 24/7 support in case of issues.
+The ISP provides responsible 24/7 support in case of issues.

 If you are a digital nomad, enjoy nice atmosphere at local cafes (there are